 FA: Guy Abbert, Phillip Batoux, Herve Bouvard, Alan Hod, Arnaud Petit, Benait Robert

 "The Holy War" aka "Jihad".
 A spectacular 1300 foot pitch climb, established ground up, and the first of its style in Wadi Rum.
 The line climbs 10 incredible pitches of hueco'd face before reaching the headstone wall, where the hueco's melt improbably into face crimps and barely there sandstone smears for three of the hardest pitches on the route.

-Most climbers will take a Bedouin taxi to the base of the base of Nassarani.
+Most climbers will take a Bedouin taxi to the base of Nassarani.
 You can be dropped near a bivy boulder close to the start of route.
 The line follows the leftmost bolt line.
-A newly bolted route (April 17), NeverNeverLand (8a+ / 5.13), starts directly to the right and shares the first crux pitch.
+A bolted route (April 2017), NeverNeverLand (8a+ / 5.13), starts directly to the right and shares the first crux pitch.